mjeffin/rheamammen/content/post/2024/Feb/post.md

 However, every decision involves trade-offs.
 Starting from scratch, defining oneself, and figuring out a new system of living without a support network is challenging.
 But for some, certain places are more suitable than others, thus prompting migration.

-So, it's ultimately about what we want and it's never about one place being better than the other, but it about what suits one over the other!
+So, it's ultimately about what we want and it's never about one place being better than the other, but it about what suits one over the other!!!